sinchan1999/Hit-The-Mole-game/README.md

 # Hit-The-Mole-game
 This a mobile game , in which we need to tap on the Mole(hit) within a given time frame .

+100 points is awarded for hitting every mole.

+You lose 50 points when you hit on empty hole.
+(1 miss= -50 points)

+For every 3 misses (-150) 1 heart(life) will be deducted.

 ##  The files in this folder contain everything you need to run your app: